Akindele-Ebenezer/Akindele-Ebenezer/README.md

 - 👋 Hi, I’m @Akindele-Ebenezer
--  I’m a Programmer and a Frontend Developer
+-  I’m a Full Stack Developer
 - 💞️ I’m looking to collaborate online
 - 📫 You can reach me on WhatsApp- 09052757805